 How Much Does an Annual Travel Card Cost?

-Annual Travelcards for commuters start from £1,404 per year including travel in central London.
-Travelcards covering Zone 1 through Zone 9 + Shenfield pay a whopping £4,364 per year.
-That said, Annual Travelcards give you 12 months of travel for the price of 10.5 months—a savings of 12.5%.
-Those who don't need a Travelcard valid for Zone 1 will pay at least 30% less, depending on valid travel routes.
+Annual Travelcards for commuters start from £1,788 per year including travel in central London.
+Travelcards covering Zone 1 through Zone 9 + Watford Junction + Hertford East + Shenfield pay a whopping £5,556 per year.
+It used to be that Annual Travelcards gave you 12 months of travel for the price of 10.5 months—a savings of 12.5%—but we're not seeing those savings anymore.
+Those who don't need a Travelcard valid for Zone 1 will pay at 30% - 42% less, depending on valid travel routes.
 Here are prices for Annual Travelcards covering travel from Zone 1 and Zone 2 to the rest of the network.

 Cost of Annual TravelcardsFrom Zone 1 ThroughFrom Zone 2 Through